crypticsy/RopeyDVDManagementSystem/README.md

 ### Requirements

--   Change the name of the server from "Desktop-####" to "localhost" in your SSMS.
+-   Before running the application, perform "update-database" in the package console manager.